sematext/docs/docs/logagent/input-kubernetes-events.md

 Requirements:

 - A working `kubectl` config
-- Or run Loagent in a pod, role bindings to access k8s API pods, events, and namespaces
+- Or run Logagent in a pod, role bindings to access k8s API pods, events, and namespaces

 ### Configuration